Zizo-Jo/8values.github.io/README.md

 3. **Initialize Terraform.** Run `terraform init` to initialize the Terraform working directory.
 4. **(Optional) Change the bucket name.** If you want to use a different name for the S3 bucket, modify the `bucket` argument in the `aws_s3_bucket` resource in `main.tf`.
 5. **Deploy the infrastructure.** Run `terraform apply` to create the AWS resources.
 6. **Upload the website files.** After the infrastructure is created, you need to upload the 8values website files to the S3 bucket.
 You can do this using the AWS Management Console or the AWS CLI.
+(Or sync by the terminal: aws s3 sync /your/local/path://your-s3-unique-name --delete)
 7. **Access the website.** Once the files are uploaded, you can access the website through the CloudFront distribution's domain name.
 You can find this domain name in the `outputs.tf` file or in the AWS Management Console.

 ## Cleanup